stnolting/neorv32/README.md

 The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.

-The following table shows the performance results (scores and average CPI) for exemplary CPU configurations executing 2000 iterations of the [CoreMark](https://github.com/stnolting/neorv32/blob/main/sw/example/coremark) CPU benchmark (using plain GCC10 rv32i built-in libraries only!).
+The following table shows the performance results (scores and average CPI) for exemplary CPU configurations (no caches) executing
+2000 iterations of the [CoreMark](https://github.com/stnolting/neorv32/blob/main/sw/example/coremark) CPU benchmark (using plain GCC10 rv32i built-in libraries only!).